 How do I sign up to go on a trip?

-If I am a Nicaraguan citizen living in Nicaragua, how can I apply to be a volunteer?
+If I am a Nicaraguan citizen living in Nicaragua, how can I apply to be a project participant?

-Please fill out this form and we will contact you when we have a volunteer opportunity.
+Please fill out this form and we will contact you when we have an opportunity.

-The solar company we work with in Nicaragua and our trip leaders give the volunteers direction about what to do and how to do it, and volunteers are welcome to jump in and get their hands dirty as much as they want.
-Volunteers typically work in small groups, installing the solar modules and the racking on the roof, mounting the battery rack and hooking up the batteries, hanging and wiring the inverter and charge controller on the wall, and installing and wiring all of the light sockets, outlets and switches inside the building.
-Beyond the installation, volunteers can also help train community members, move equipment, entertain the kids in the community, or perform other tasks related to the project.
-Volunteers usually work from morning until evening for 3 days, but there is no set schedule since each installation is unique.
+Our projects are led by GRID staff who give the project participants direction about what to do and how to do it.
+Participants are welcome engage as much or as little as they would like.
+We typically work in small groups and each project is different.
+Some examples of things participants do include: installing solar modules and racking, mounting and hooking up batteries, hanging and wiring inverters and charge controllers, and installing and wiring light sockets, outlets and switches inside the building, digging trenches and laying irrigation tubes, and installing cook stoves.
+Beyond the installation, participants can also move or clean equipment, play with the kids in the community, rest, take photos, create a community map, or perform other tasks related to the project.
+The group usually works from morning until evening for three days, but there is no set schedule since each installation is unique.

-Volunteers are not required to speak any Spanish.
+Volunteers are not required to speak any Spanish or Nepali.
 Our guides are bilingual.